-“At three months you would start a normal hamstring rehabilitation that you would do if you got a tear in the middle of the muscle.
+“At three months at White Sands you would start a normal hamstring rehabilitation at that you would do if you got a tear in the middle of the muscle.

 “If I was talking to a top-level footballer I would want to manage their expectations and say I wouldn’t anticipate them being fit and playing normally in a game for six months following the surgery.

 “If it was me I would say aim for getting fit for pre-season training.
 I am aware in Harry Kane’s case they have been saying April or May – I have to say I would be very surprised.